smackers/smack/README.md

 * An assertion verifier (throught the `assert!` and `assert_eq!` macros) for Rust programs
 * Verification of safety properties for *unsafe* blocks, *e.g.*, Rust aliasing rules are not violated, memory is not leaked and null pointers are never exposed
 * Detection of out of bounds memory accesses
-* Bounded verification of concurrent programs
+* Context bounded verification of concurrent programs
-* Pre and post condition reasoning for FFI, *e.g.*, C function calls ** This can be coupled with verification of called C functions for end-to-end verification
+* Pre and post condition reasoning for FFI, *e.g.*, C function calls
+* This can be coupled with verification of called C functions for end-to-end verification

 ## Current requirements
 * LLVM 3.6
-* [Rust 1.2](http://static.rust-lang.org/dist/2015-06-01/rust-nightly-x86_64-unknown-linux-gnu.tar.gz) *This is the most recent, working vintage for SMACK*
+* [Rust 1.2](http://static.rust-lang.org/dist/2015-06-01/rust-nightly-x86_64-unknown-linux-gnu.tar.gz) *This is the most recent, working vintage Rust compiler for SMACK*

 ## Related work
 * Compiler/cargo plugins to ease user experience
+* SMACK friendly implementations of common Rust libraries
 * Upgrades to SMACK infrastructure to more recent versions of Rust
 * Sound implementation of missing LLVM features used by Rust but not Clang